camunda/camunda-docs/docs/guides/setting-up-development-project.md

 You will see output similar to the following:

 ```
-workflowKey:2251799813685249 bpmnProcessId:"test-process" version:1 workflowInstanceKey:2251799813685257
+processKey:2251799813685249 bpmnProcessId:"test-process" version:1 processInstanceKey:2251799813685257
 ```

-A workflow instance has been started.
+A process instance has been started.
 Let's view it in Operate.

 </TabItem>